Drayton, South Carolina

 Drayton is an unincorporated community and census-designated place (CDP) in Spartanburg County, in the U.S. state of South Carolina.
 It was first listed as a CDP in the 2020 census with a population of 1,115.

 History

 A post office called Drayton has been in operation since 1904.
 The community was named for William Henry Drayton (1742–1779), a South Carolina delegate to Continental Congress.

 Education

-Spartanburg County School District 7 serve Drayton.
+Spartanburg County School District 7 serves Drayton.
 It operates Spartanburg High School.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.